borngraced/nextjs-typescript-tailwindcss-starter/README.md

-# NextJS TypeScript and TailwindCSS Starter
+# Nextjs, Typescript && Tailwind Starter
  A starter template for nextjs, typescript and tailwindcss

-Run "npm install" to install required dependecies
+Run "npm install" to install required dependecies and shoot!

-hope you start building great projects with this starter template ! ):
+goodluck building great projects with this starter template ! ):